leonschreuder/vim-grand/README.md

 - Ruby 1.9.3+
 - Android SDK installed with the $ANDROID_HOME environment variable set.
 - Gradle 2.0+ (?) or a gradle wrapper in the project.
-- exuberant-ctags for the `GrandTags` command.
+- [exuberant-ctags](http://ctags.sourceforge.net/) for the `GrandTags` command.
 - [scrooloose/syntastic](https://github.com/scrooloose/syntastic) for syntax
   checking.
 - [meonlol/javacomplete](https://github.com/meonlol/javacomplete) For code
   completion.
-My fork might litter your :messages window, but at least it works.
+My fork might still litter your :messages window a bit, but at least it works.

 ### Recommended